gagin/gar_tool/README.md

 ## <a id="to-do"></a>To-Do

-- Handle model response prefixes, such as "Here's the JSON:"
+- **Handle varied model output:** Some models like LLama 70B Nemotron might add prefixes like "Here's the JSON:" to their responses, we could try to handle that.
+Ideally, we should also explore using [structured outputs](https://platform.openai.com/docs/guides/function-calling) for models that support them for better reliability and potentially fewer tokens / lower cost.
+Right now, our JSON prompting works and supports more models (including local ones).
-- Include default values in the `--help` output
+- **Show defaults in `--help`:** Make the `--help` output show default values for command-line options.
-- Support direct CSV input
-- The `format` field is now shown to the model, but in the db booleans are still created as TEXT
-- Use structured outputs for supported models instead of manually prompting models for JSON output https://openrouter.ai/docs/features/structured-outputs
+- **Direct CSV input:** Let users input CSV files directly, without needing to convert them to text first.
+- **Booleans as TEXT:** Note that boolean outputs are stored as TEXT in the database, even though we show the model the `format` field.
+This doesn't break anything, and SQL queries work as expected due to SQLite's dynamic typing, but it's something to be aware of.
+- **Database Schema Type Consistency:** Ensure that the database schema is created using the type declarations from the `config.yaml` file.
+Currently, all fields are stored as TEXT, even when `format` specifies other types (e.g., number, boolean).
+While SQLite's dynamic typing allows for some flexibility in queries, maintaining schema consistency will improve data integrity and clarity.
-- Process Ctrl-C with a reasonable completion message and summary
+- **Better Ctrl-C handling:** When someone presses Ctrl-C, give a nice completion message and a summary of what's been processed.
-- yaml indentation problems are annoying, should I use JSON for config?
-- Accept a CLI parameter of how to label this batch in the chunk field, so that comparison test between different orders/prompt versions would be easier?
+- **YAML vs. JSON for config:** YAML indentation can be tricky.
+Should we switch to JSON for the config file?